okkosh/Vertical-home-screen-for-firefox-os-v1.x/README.md

 3 - Enable it!

-Open the Settings app and navigate to Homescreens -> Vertical.
+Open the Settings app and navigate to Homescreens -> My HomeScreen.

 Best Part :-